KQM-git/TCL/docs/combat-mechanics/damage/other/client-and-server.md

 * Damage and hits
 * Character and enemy HP
 * All enemy stats
-* Energy particles and character energy
+* Energy particles and character Energy
 * Stamina
 * Weapon stacks